MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 Advantages:

-* Encoding is known by platform.
+* Encoding is known by VEE Port.
 * Compression is inherent to the format itself.

 Disadvantages: